Prevent Dishwasher Water Damage and Other Leaking Appliances

 It may be a good idea to shut off the water and check the drain pan underneath your fridge.
 It’s normal for the pan to have a slight amount of water, but if you are noticing a small pooling of water there may be a bigger issue and a technician can inspect the situation.
 Ignoring the situation could cause your kitchen floor to warp or lift and create a bigger expense later on.

 Also, check to see if the fridge is level, as well as the defrost drain for a possible blockage, and the water supply line.
 If you find a leak behind the fridge, you may need to replace the plastic hose connected to the refrigerator.
+If the leak is bad enough, you may want to call a professional for refrigerator restoration.

 As the electric water heaters heat up, it builds up the pressure inside the tank, which is slowly released by the safety valve.
 A damaged valve or faulty tank could be the issue, causing a potential flood or dangerous combustion.